 Do your homework.

-Before sending out a resume, do some research on the company you’re applying to and be able to discuss some of their products in your cover letter, and in an interview, if you receive one.
+Before sending out a resume, do some research on the company you’re applying to and discuss some of their products in your cover letter and an interview, if you receive one.

-This not only shows self-motivation, something that’s critical for any business development position but also that you’re capable of understanding the scientific aspects of the products, which you’ll need to do when you discuss them with clients if you get the job.
+This shows self-motivation, something that’s critical for any business development position, and that you’re capable of understanding the scientific aspects of the products, which you’ll need to do when you discuss them with clients if you get the job.